Indooroopilly State High School

 Indooroopilly State High School (ISHS), colloquially known as "Indro", is a state high school situated in the south-western suburb of Indooroopilly in Brisbane, Queensland, Australia.
 The school was founded in 1954, and offers the International Baccalaureate Diploma Programme, along with a large curriculum catering to junior and senior students at the school.

-Unlike most schools in Queensland and Australia, students at ISHS do not have to wear a school uniform.
-However, the school does have a sports uniform which students are required to wear during all interschool sports events.
+Although the school is a non-uniform school it does have a sports uniform which students are required to wear during all interschool sports events.

 Some of the Indooroopilly State High School Buildings are listed on the Queensland Heritage Register.

 Facilities

-The school is made up of 23 different blocks.
+The school is made up of 24 different blocks.
 They are named in letter form in the order in which they were built.
-The letters range from A-X. Some of the facilities at the school include:
+The letters range from A to Z. Some of the facilities at the school include: